coreinfrastructure/best-practices-badge/doc/security.md

 We release the custom software as Free/Libre and open source software (FLOSS), using a well-known FLOSS license (MIT).

+We have briefly experimented with using the "dawnscanner" security scanner.
+We have decided to not add dawnscanner to the set of scanners that we routinely use.
+See the [dawnscanner.md](dawnscanner) file for more information.

 These steps cannot *guarantee* that there are no vulnerabilities, but we think they greatly reduce the risks.